 “Well, they are older, dear.
 All of their children but Jack are grown and gone.
 They must dote on you, Jack.”

 “Not so much.
 They are so wrapped up in their own lives, they don’t have time to keep track of little me.”

-“Oh, folks,” I spoke up, “Mummy refers to Jack as Johnny.
-Also, his gay uncles, Tam and Steve, will be here and probably Father Frank; he’s from the Franciscan Order.”
+“Oh, folks,” I speak up, “Mummy refers to Jack as Johnny.
+Also, his gay uncles, Tam and Steve, will be here and probably Father Frank; he’s of the Franciscan Order.”

-“I think he’s probably still mad at us from Wednesday night,” Jack stated.
-“We made him uncomfortable by telling his youth group we are gay.”
+“I think he’s probably still mad at us from Wednesday night,” Jack states.
+“We made him uncomfortable by telling his youth group we’re gay.”

 “Tim used his Teen Jesus talk to change three boys from haters to tolerant.”

 “Teen Jesus?
 You go around calling yourself Jesus?”

 “No, Dad.
 We get kids to realize that Jesus was a teenager Himself once.
 It gives them a new perspective.”

 “I can believe that Father Joseph was upset.
 You will go to confession and apology to Father Joseph.
 You will seek absolution, as well.”

 “We talked afterwards.
 Father Frank said Father Joseph needs to think and pray about what we said.”